 - State of the Wildlife Control Industry

-Stephen has spoken for various groups and events including, the National Wildlife Control Operators Association, Wildlife Control Technology Seminar, American Society of Home Inspectors Annual Meeting, Kansas Pest Control Association, New York State Wildlife Management Association, Connecticut Wildlife Control Operator Association, Montana Environmental Health Association, Montana Sheepherders Association, Vertebrate Pest Conference, Wildlife Damage Management Conference, Ecological Society of America, Connecticut Master Gardener’s Association, Pest Management Association of Alberta,
+Stephen has spoken for various groups and events including, the National Wildlife Control Operators Association, Wildlife Control Technology Seminar, American Society of Home Inspectors Annual Meeting, Kansas Pest Control Association, New York State Wildlife Management Association, Connecticut Wildlife Control Operator Association, Montana Environmental Health Association, Montana Sheepherders Association, Vertebrate Pest Conference, Wildlife Damage Management Conference, Ecological Society of America, Connecticut Master Gardener’s Association, Pest Management Association of Alberta, and others.

 - Vantassel, Stephen M. 2017.
 Being Kind to Animal Pests, Rev. ed.
 Wildlife Control Consultant, LLC.